 Our developers also provide support for our apps using Jira Service Management.
 We have various product teams who are responsible for developing new features, as well as responding to and resolving customer issues.

 Sometimes, it is a simple question about installation or a minor bug that we can sort out in the next release.
 However, we occasionally get interesting suggestions, or problems that are not so easy to solve.

 That’s when we rely on our expertise as a team.
-One of our developers, let’s say Timur, who is heavily involved in our Confluence products, sees a customer feature request about Outlook Meetings for Confluence in Jira Service Desk.
+One of our developers, let’s say Timur, who is heavily involved in our Confluence products, sees a customer feature request about Outlook Meetings for Confluence in Jira Service Management.
 First, he does a rough appraisal himself, and soon sees a way to implement it.

 Now Timur wants to get the team involved and discuss his ideas for the feature.
-He uses Microsoft Teams for Jira to start a Teams conversation right in the Jira Service Desk Issue.
+He uses Microsoft Teams for Jira to start a Teams conversation right in the Jira Service Management Issue.
 He posts both the issue and his suggested solution to the appropriate Teams channel.
 Now the discussion can begin.

 Microsoft Teams for Jira x Business